1. Questions seeking information

 Time limits were first imposed in 1992 following concerns about the length of ministers’ answers and a general discontent with the conduct of question time.

-Following a minister’s reply, a senator may be called on to ask a supplementary question (or two supplementary questions under the Senate's trial of alternative arrangements from late 2008).
+Following a minister’s reply, a senator may ask up to two supplementary questions.
 Supplementary questions must relate to or arise from the answer to the original question.

 Answers to questions